pablophg/ml_shellexec/README.md

 $ make
 ```

+Alternatively, you can download the precompiled binary file from http://git.pablophg.net/ml_shellexec/downloads/

 ### Installing the module

 Place ml_shellexec.so compiled in the previous step on *mods/deathmatch/modules* on your existing MTA:SA installation.
 Then open *mods/deathmatch/mtaserver.conf* and add the following line: